dlccyes/CollegeNotes/NTUNotes/Junior/Game Theory for Wireless Network/Game Theory for Wireless Networks.md

 - scenario
 	- a finite 2D space
 	- 1 cloud, placed in the center
-	- multiple edge servers, distributed in some way
+	- M edge servers, distributed in some way
 		- randomly distributed
 		- semi-randomly distributed, under some rules
 			- not too close to cloud & other edge servers
 			- more probable to be in high population density areas
 		- fixed
 		- real settings (e.g. major Taiwan cities)
-	- many users, distributed in some way
+	- N users, distributed in some way
 		- randomly distributed
 		- semi-randomly distributed, under some rules
 			- more dense around cloud & edge servers